sperinck/sperinck.github.io/index.md

 Contact me at ```sperinck-at-gmail.com```.

-This page is brand spanking new (updated 18th September 2019), so there isn't much here at the moment.
-More exciting words will be added soon!
+This page is new (updated 18th September 2019), so there isn't much here at the moment.
+More exciting stuff will be added soon!

 <!---
 GitHub Pages are a great way to showcase some open source projects, host a blog, or even share your résumé.
 This guide will help get you started on creating your next website.